danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 through the perspective of the tape recorder being the start.
 Then later the tape recorder grows to the size of the studio with undeniable monumental prestige.
-If we adjust the point of departure to a more recent technological breakthrough then the scope of our story changes dramtically.
+If we adjust the point of departure to a more recent technological breakthrough then the scope of our story changes dramatically.
 To use the MPC as the starting point for an alternative telling of history emerges as an oppourtunity.